 Please join the Forum 2022 newsletter for updates and news about Forum 2022 bursaries.

 All the SVRI Forum sessions will be in English.
-Provision of translation at the event will be dependent of the availability of funding.
+Provision of translation at the event will be dependent on the availability of funding and we will have more information soon.

 The organising committee will assist you to obtain a letter to assist you with your visa application.
 The letter does not financially or otherwise obligate the conference organisers in any way.
 All expenses incurred in relation to the conference and immigration requirements are your sole responsibility.
 More information on visa letters forthcoming.